-This article is part of ERA’s three part series on GHS Hazard Classification.
-Part three is a Case Study on Sulfur, emphasizing the importance of having multiple, reliable sources of chemical information to author your SDSs.
+This article is a companion piece to our GHS Hazard Classification compendium.
+It presents a case study on sulfur, emphasizing the importance of having multiple, reliable sources of chemical information to author your SDSs.

 Using the wrong information in any situation could result in an inaccurate and dangerous SDS.
-Even the most common chemicals should be subject to extra research.
+Even the most common chemicals should be subjected to extra research.

 Stopping at just one source of chemical information for any material when authoring your SDSs and labels is bad practice, even if its from a source you generally trust, like the Environmental Protection Agency.
 There is so much information available about the GHS classification system that there’s debate about certain chemicals... even between regulators and experts.